 You can select professionally designed M1 pies which are created and updated by the M1 Finance investment committee (no customization allowed).
 There are a variety of different investment strategies within these pies.
 For example, M1 offers a group of pies called “general investing” which include the same diversified stock and bond ETFs recommended by other robo-advisors.

-You will also find pies that are quite innovative and fun to explore, including pies that represent hedge fund strategies, responsible investment strategies, and individual industries.
+You will also find pies that are quite innovative and fun to explore, including pies that represent hedge fund strategies, responsible investment strategies, and individual industries or sectors.

 You can also build customized pies using any combination of securities (stocks and ETFs) that are listed on the NYSE or NASDAQ stock exchanges.
 You can create an unlimited number of pies, and each pie can contain up to 100 stocks and/or ETFs.